BeeGFS Hive Index

 bee ls

 bee ls lists the index directory contents.
 It has similar options as standard ls commands. bee ls can work with absolute paths and relative paths both.
-Run from index directory or filesystem directory if running with relative paths.
+Run from index directory or file system directory By adding the --beegfs flag, users can print BeeGFS specific metadata for a file. if running with relative paths.

 Following are some of the options for bee ls.